zams-putra/ctf-vuln-lab/README.md

 ### LFI (local file inclusion)

 - linux only

-submit flag is not available in here
+- submit flag is not available in here
+- only 1 bug in here h3h3

 <br>
 <br>